Research in the Brumaghim group aims to understand how metal ions form radical species that damage DNA

 pyrazolyl)borate and -methane, respectively) and selone, thione, or selenoamino acid ligands with Cu(I/II) or Fe(II/III).

 We are currently synthesizing second-generation sulfur and selenium antioxidants for testing in addition to synthesizing and

 characterizing our target complexes by NMR, X-ray crystallography, and cyclic voltammetry.

 We are currently testing antioxidants that prevent DNA damage for their ability to prevent E. coli> and mammalian cell

-death upon H2O2 challenge.
+death upon H2O2 and other oxidative stress challenges.
 Cells are incubated with and without the selected antioxidant,